stefanofa/awesome/TOPICS.md

 *   [shoelace-style/shoelace](https://github.com/shoelace-style/shoelace) - A collection of professionally designed, every day UI components built on Web standards.
 SHOELACE IS BECOMING WEB AWESOME.
 WE ARE LIVE ON KICKSTARTER! 👇👇👇

 *   [formkit/auto-animate](https://github.com/formkit/auto-animate) - A zero-config, drop-in animation utility that adds smooth transitions to your web app.
 You can use it with React, Vue, or any other JavaScript application.

+*   [shadcn-ui/ui](https://github.com/shadcn-ui/ui) - Beautifully designed components that you can copy and paste into your apps.
+Accessible.
+Customizable.
+Open Source.

+*   [facebook/react](https://github.com/facebook/react) - The library for web and native user interfaces.

+*   [recharts/recharts](https://github.com/recharts/recharts) - Redefined chart library built with React and D3

 ## yabai